OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-125.md

 ## Psalm 125:2

-> As the mountains surround Jerusalem,
+> Just as the mountains encircle Jerusalem,
-> So the Lord surrounds His people
+> So the Lord encircles His people
-> From this time and forever.
+> Now and for all time.

 ---